sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Produce a table of contents for each chapter, part or section
+Short desc    : Produce a table of contents for each chapter, part or section
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The minitoc package allows you to add mini-tables-of-contents
+Descript     : The minitoc package allows you to add mini-tables-of-contents
              : (minitocs) at the beginning of every chapter, part or section.
              : There is also provision for mini-lists of figures and of
              : tables.
 At the part level, they are parttocs, partlofs and